 - Teamwork.
 A compassionate team of experts can assess your health and your partner's and help you decide on a treatment plan that best fits your needs and preferences.
-Dr. Trost's team works closely with Reproductive Endocrinology and Infertility to provide complete and thorough care for both the male and female partners.
+Landon W. Trost, M.D., a urologist at Mayo Clinic in Rochester, Minnesota, and his team work closely with the Division of Reproductive Endocrinology and Infertility to provide complete and thorough care for both the male and female partners.

 - Research.
 The Mayo Clinic team actively assesses and incorporates the latest evidence regarding fertility to give you the best outcomes with the least unnecessary testing and delay.

 - Competitive pricing.
 Mayo Clinic offers state-of-the-art surgical techniques with competitive pricing available for many procedures, including sperm extraction, varicocelectomy and microsurgical vasectomy reversal.
 Estimated pricing may be obtained by contacting the business office.

 - One-stop care.
 A detailed itinerary for appointments, tests and procedures lets us make the most of your time at the clinic.
 We also run all tests and labs ourselves, which means tests taken in the morning can be reviewed the same afternoon.

 - A personal approach.
 We get to know you and your concerns completely, and explain your options in plain language.
 Long experience has shown us that understanding and considering all your issues as we develop a treatment plan together simply works better.

 Expertise and rankings

 - Experience.
 Over the years, Mayo Clinic doctors have helped thousands of people begin or expand their families.